 Trough Belt Conveyors

 Trough conveyors are great all-around solutions for short runs where product may not be in perfectly consistent conditions.
-They’re also good for applications where product needs to be contained but walled beds can’t be used because of their contact with product or cleanability issues:
+They’re also ideal for applications where product needs to be contained but walled beds can’t be used because of their contact with product or cleanability issues:

 - Sanitary Applications – Hard angles and crevices require a lot of man-power to clean thoroughly.